EngineerBetter/engineerbetter-hugo/content/blog/profiling-distributed-systems.md

 Now the ATC is free to spend all its processing power on ATC-related activities.
 It no longer has to contend with TLS handshakes and Credhub client creation.

 As a real-world example we built a version of ATC containing all these fixes and patched the EngineerBetter Concourse installation with it.
-We saw an immediate drop in CPU utilisation on the web vm.
+We saw an immediate drop in CPU utilisation on the web VM.

 The cloudwatch graph for this change is below.